lanxaustralis/my-precious-bitcoins/README.md

 Download the code.

-1- Please go the the link https://github.com/lanxaustralis/my-precious-bitcoins \n 2- Download the code into your computer.
+1- Please go the the link https://github.com/lanxaustralis/my-precious-bitcoins 2- Download the code into your computer.

 DOwnload the requirement applications.